 The best treatment depends on the severity of your condition as well as how quickly the disease is progressing.
 In the early stages, keratoconus usually has mild or moderate effects on your vision.
-If this is the case, normal soft contact lenses or eyeglasses can correct your vision.
+If this is the case, normal soft contact lenses or eyeglasses can be used for vision correction.

-However, as the disease progresses, you will have to change your prescription frequently.
+However, as the disease progresses, you will have to change your prescription frequently to make sure you have correct vision.
 If your case of keratoconus is progressing further or more rapidly, you may need more specialized treatment.